AnnaKalygina/HiC_processing_and_analysis/processing/processing.md

 # From fasta to pairs
 There are many ways to process the HiC data from the .fasta format to the final .bam pairs file both manually and using available pipelines.
 The ones that I would definitely recommend are the HiC-Pro and Mirny's lab pipeline.
 However, for some types of data, for example diploid HiC processing or Micro-C, many of these pipelines are either much harder to use or unavailable at all.
 Therefore, in this tutorial I will first go through step-by-step manual processing that is relevant for any kind of data.
-Make sure, the required packages are installed beforehand
+Make sure, the required packages are installed beforehand:

 - samtools
+- pairtools
+- cooltools
--
+- HiC-Pro

 ### Pre-processing
 Before we start mapping the reads to the reference genome, we need to prepare several files that will be used alongside.